 We're humbled and honoured by the thousands of people who have chosen to call an Alterra community home.
 We take pride in building environments designed to inspire and invigorate.
-Everyone, including homeowners, are encouraged to succeed and support one another; this is just a part of how we define urban living.
+Everyone, including homeowners, is encouraged to succeed and support one another; this is just a part of how we define urban living.
 For almost 50 years, Alterra has nurtured this ideology and established a strong reputation for creating extraordinary communities across the Greater Toronto Area.
+This Homeowner Manual is your guide to help make the transition into your new life at RUSH a smooth one.
+The information in this manual will provide you with key insights on condominium living including warranty information, building amenity maps, plus tips and tricks to care for your new home today and for years to come.